 When litigation or an investigation arises, you need to act fast to preserve, review, and ultimately produce pertinent ESI.
 If your organization uses Google Workspace, you will most likely be figuring out these steps using Google Vault.

 Google Vault is Google Workspace’s main ESI preservation tool, which allows you to retain, hold, search, and export users’ data from Google’s Workspaces apps like Gmail, Google Chat, Google Meet, Google Voice, Google Drive, etc.

-Google Vault allows you to set up retention rules for different types of Workspace files.
-It also enables you to search for relevant evidence by account or Workspace app—even if the worker you’re investigating had tried deleting it.
+Google Vault lets you set up retention rules for different types of Workspace files.
+It also enables you to search for relevant evidence by account or Workspace app—even if the user whose documents you are reviewing had tried deleting it.